reims2/reims2-docs/src/philscore.md

 Here's how it works with these inputs:

-1. Using the above table, we know that a cylinder of -1.0 has an axis tolerance of ±15 degrees.
+1. Using the mapping table, we know that a cylinder of -1.0 has an axis tolerance of ±15 degrees.
 2. With a desired prescription axis of 10, the initially calculated allowed range is -5 to 25 degrees.
 3. However, an axis of -5 degrees doesn't exist.
 So, the function adjusts the allowed range to 175 to 180 degrees (for the negative part) and 0 to 25 degrees (for the positive part).
 4. The function then checks if the lens axis (178 degrees) falls within this allowed range.
 In this case, the lens is _allowed_ because 178 is between 175 and 180.